cgpotts/cs224u/README.md

 * [Bill MacCartney](http://nlp.stanford.edu/~wcmac/)
 * [Christopher Potts](http://web.stanford.edu/~cgpotts/)

-# Instructions for use Docker
+# Instructions for use with Docker

 Docker image comes with all course requirements installed and starts a jupyter server that is ready to use.